Lola T70: History

 An Aston Martin powered coupe was entered by Lola for Le Mans in 1967.
 Even with drivers such as John Surtees, it was a disaster.
 The Aston Martin V8 engine failed after short runs, attributed to inadequate developmental funds.

 During the filming of Steve McQueen's Le Mans, Lola chassis were disguised as the Porsche 917 and Ferrari 512s that crashed in the film.
 It is claimed chassis T76/141 originally campaigned by Ulf Norinder and Jo Bonnier was used for the wrecked Gulf Porsche.
-A T70 coupe also appears as a car of the future in George Lucas' first commercial film, THX 1138.
+A T70 coupe also appears as a car of the future in George Lucas' 1971 feature THX 1138, his first commercial film.

 A T70 Mk.
 IIIB driven by Mike D’Udy was used to set a South African land speed record, with a two-way average of 191.80 MPH and one-way best of 195.96 MPH, on 13 January 1968.
 The required runs were made on a section of the R45 between Vredenburg and Hopefield in the Western Cape province, and were completed despite an early mechanical failure in which the car's fifth gear was irreparably damaged.

 This record would stand until November 1988, when a new two-way average of 224.30 MPH was set by an Audi 5000CS driven by Sarel van der Merwe with official backing from Volkswagen South Africa.

 In 2005, Lola Cars announced a revival of the T70 MkIIIb in "an authentic and limited continuation series" of the original racer.
-7 were produced before Lola Cars went defunct in 2012.
+Seven were produced before Lola Cars went defunct in 2012.

 Replicas

 A UK company, Gardner Douglas, produces the T70 Spyder with styling inspired by the Lola car, and using a tubular spaceframe chassis with GRP panelling.

 Another British company, Broadley Automotive, makes T70 Mk3B replicas using original moulds and drawings.
 So authentic they have been granted FIA Historic Technical Passports (HTPs), a number of these Broadley T76s can be seen racing in the FIA Masters Historic Sportscar Championship, where they regularly compete alongside original T70s, Ferrari 512s and Porsche 917s for outright victories.

 A US company, Race Car Replicas, produces an authentic looking replica of both the MkII and MkIIIB T70 using an aluminium monocoque chassis.

 A South African company, Universal Products, produces a tubular spaceframe-chassis version, clad in aluminium, of the T70 MkIIIB.

-Swiss car manufacturer Sbarro produced 13 T70 MKIII.
+Swiss car manufacturer Sbarro produced 13 T70 MKIII replicas.